 Most buckwheat pillow brands offer a selection of sizes, including western and traditional options.
 At the same time, buckwheat pillows are not as widely sold as most pillow types and you may be limited to a small number of sellers based on your budget.
 Sizes for buckwheat pillows include the following:

-- Standard: A standard rectangular pillow typically measures 20 inches wide by 26 inches long, though there is some variability from brand to brand.
+• Standard: A standard rectangular pillow typically measures 20 inches wide by 26 inches long, though there’s some variability from brand to brand.
 One of the most popular pillow sizes, the standard is ideal for people who mostly remain still while sleeping and don’t toss, turn, or change positions too often.

-- Body: Buckwheat body pillows are quite rare but they are available through certain sellers.
+• Body: Buckwheat body pillows are quite rare, but they’re available through certain sellers.
 Since the hulls mold closely, these pillows are actually quite conducive to side sleeping and snuggling with a pillow.
 However, buckwheat body pillows are very heavy and can weigh more than 20 pounds when full to capacity.

 Frequently Asked Questions